Recommendations

 Lewes Castle and Barbican House Museum

-Full disclosure – you can’t quite see the sea from this ancient Norman fortress, built after the Battle of Hastings by supporters of William the Conqueror, but Lewes Castle offers sensational panoramic views of the Sussex countryside.
+Full disclosure – you can’t quite see the sea from this ancient Norman fortress, built after the Battle of Hastings by supporters of William the Conqueror, but Lewes Castle offers sensational panoramic views of the Sussex countryside and is just a short drive from the coast.

-Alongside the stunning castle and beautiful grounds lies a fascinating collection of artefacts at the Museum os Sussex Archeology, charting the history of the county.
-With events and exhibitions running year-round, there’s plenty to keep you occupied on a historical day out in East Sussex, just a short drive from the coast.
+Alongside the stunning castle and beautiful grounds lies a fascinating collection of artefacts in the Barbican House Museum, charting the archeological history of the county.
+With events and exhibitions running year-round, there’s plenty to keep you occupied on a historical day out.

 05

-Dunninald Castle and Gardens, Walled Garden
+Dunninald Castle and Gardens, exterior

 Dunninald Castle and Gardens